GoogleCloudPlatform/elasticsearch-docker/2/README.md

  }'
 ```

-To search elasticsearch for the data we added we also use the `curl` command.
+Now the data is in elasticsearch, we can search for it using `curl`.
 ```
 curl http://localhost:9200/estest/_search?q=Test
 ```